LearnAllTheNodes/nodeslash/README.md

 ### Previous episodes' code

-From Episode 17 on, all the NodeSlash code will be in 1 repo with a different branch for each episode.
-To get the code for a particular episode, use the branchs navigation above.
+From Episode 17 on, all the NodeSlash code will be in 1 repo with a different tag for each episode.
+To get the code for a particular episode, use the tags navigation above.